 In this lab, you will learn how to set up OSPF version 2 on a network consisting of four routers.
 You will enable OSPFv2 on router interfaces, assign router IDs, change OSPF network types and costs, block OSPF hellos, and adjust some OSPF default settings.
-Before you we continue, I’d like to let you know I already wrote a comprehensive guide about OSPF for CCNA.
+Before continuing, I’d like to let you know I already wrote a comprehensive guide about OSPF for CCNA.

 Table of Contents